a-r-d/a-r-d.github.io/_posts/2025-04-07-ai-progress-alignment.markdown

 The AI needs to **want** to live alongside of us.

-As to China - I believe China has a much more inward focus than most Americans understand.
+As to China - I believe China has a much more inward focused outlook than most Americans understand.
 Go try to use WeChat for example - there isn't even a fully localized version for US users (or sign up for Baidu account without a Chinese phone number).
 I will leave it at that.

 ## Current Thoughts on AI Progress